Are you interested in critical dialogue about art? So are we!

 heather ahtone is currently the James T. Bialac Assoc.
 Curator of Native American & Non-Western Art at the Fred Jones Jr. Museum of Art, the primary focus of heather's research and writing has been to examine the intersection between contemporary Indigenous art and traditional tribal knowledge and cultures.
 She has curated numerous exhibits, published articles on her research and continues to seek opportunities to broaden discourse on contemporary arts.
 In addition, she is committed to serving the arts community of Oklahoma.
 She is a member of the Chickasaw Nation, and has strong family ties to the Choctaw and Kiowa communities.

-Crit Nights will take place between exhibitions.
+Crit Nights took place between Current Studio exhibitions.